cl-tohoku/quiz-datasets/README.md

 The datasets are used in baseline systems for [the AI王 question answering competition](https://sites.google.com/view/project-aio/home), such as [cl-tohoku/AIO3_BPR_baseline](https://github.com/cl-tohoku/AIO3_BPR_baseline).

+Some of the datasets are also available at [Hugging Face Hub](https://huggingface.co/datasets/cl-tohoku/quiz-datasets).

 ## Data source

 ### Questions